Lerc/userserv/README.md

 enable the server to listen for websocket upgrade requests and upon successful handshake, run the server side of notanos.
 The notanos component requires nodejs.

-The server runs as root,  Accepts logins, but only serves filesystem data after dropping privelages.
+The server runs as root to accept logins, but only serves filesystem data after dropping privelages.

 Userserv delegates the SSL responsibility to socat.
 Socat listens for https connections from the outside world and frowards them to port 8082.  useserv only accepts connections from localhost.